baekusboo/event-resources/README.md

 7. https://github.com/dev-AshishRanjan/Idea-Arca

 # Process to Contribute
-1. Find the right #hacktoberfest-accepted repository to contribute
+1. Find the right repo with #hacktoberfest label to contribute
 2. Fork it
 3. Clone it